This is the multi-page printable view of this section. Click here to print.

 Caution

-To delete a repository, follow the steps below.
+To delete a repository, follow these steps.

-1. All Services > Container > Container Registry Click the menu.
+1. Click the All Services > Container > Container Registry menu.
 Navigate to the Service Home page of Container Registry.

-3. Click the resource (Repository) for which you want to view detailed information on the Repository List page.
+3. Repository List page, click the resource (Repository) to view its details.
 You will be taken to the Repository Details page.

 4. On the Repository Details page, click Delete Repository.

-5. Delete Repository In the popup window, please enter the Repository name.
+5. Delete Repository in the popup window, please enter the Repository name.

-2 - Image and Tag Management
+2 - Manage Images and Tags

-Generate Image
+Create Image

-4. Click the resource (Image) to view detailed information on the Image List page.
-You will be taken to the Image Details page.
+4. On the Image List page, click the resource (Image) to view detailed information.
+You will be taken to the Image Detail page.

 CategoryDetailed description

-• Active: Available state
+• Active: available state

-• Deleting: Deleting state
+• Deleting: deleting state

 User GuideCLI-based Image Usage Guide